 Being aware of the concept of locus of control can help you take control of your life.
 The word locus means place.
 Locus of control is where you place the responsibility for control over your life.
 In other words, who is in charge?
 If you place the responsibility on yourself and believe that you have control over your life, you have internal locus of control.
 If you place the responsibility on others and think that luck or fate determines your future, you have external locus of control.
 Some people use internal or external locus of control in combination or favor one type in certain situations.
-If you favor an internal locus of control, you believe that to a great extent your actions determine your future.
-Studies have shown that students who use an internal locus of control are likely to have higher achievement in college.5 The characteristics of students with internal and external locus of control are listed below.
+If you favor an internal locus of control, you believe that students who use an internal locus of control are likely to have higher achievement in college.5 The characteristics of students with internal and external locus of control are listed below.
 Students with an internal locus of control: